konklone/fisacourt/README.md

   * Or, you may want to call up the FCC: [they used contentapi](http://www.fcc.gov/encyclopedia/content-api-drupal-module) on their site, though it looks like a less active project.
   * Or, invent your own.
 Feel free to take inspiration from other [APIs for public records](https://sunlightlabs.github.io/congress/).

-Additionally, please assign unique IDs, and fix the publication dates for documents.
+Also, please assign unique IDs, and fix the publication dates for documents.
 Instead of reflecting the document's date of entry into the Drupal backend, the dates should reflect when they became public record.

+One major issue (for you and me both, given the bandwidth) are all the PDFs.
+This system downloads every PDF once, and then uses [ETags](https://en.wikipedia.org/wiki/HTTP_ETag) to decide whether to ever re-download the PDF.
+However, ETags have no defined algorithm for calculating them, and without additional documentation, they can't be fully trusted.
+Because of this, the system has a mechanism to distrust ETags and force a re-download of everything.
+I'm not doing this very often, because of the expense.
+I could also use `Last-Modified` headers, but I'm honestly not sure I trust those either.

+This expense could be mitigated by increasing that trust.
+That could be by publishing MD5SUMs or SHA hashes of each filing, in an index of some sort.
+Or, it could be by publicly documenting your algorithm for calculating ETags or `Last-Modified` headers.
+(You could do this last one by opening your website's source code.
+Open source is secure, I promise.)

+Finally: please **provide a public email address**.
+That phone number to a voicemail machine is not an effective way to file bug reports, or, really, do anything at all.

 ## Public domain